Miss Universe Philippines 2022

-Miss Universe Philippines 2022 was the third edition of the Miss Universe Philippines pageant, held at the SM Mall of Asia Arena in Bay City, Pasay, Metro Manila, Philippines, on April 30, 2022.
+Miss Universe Philippines 2022 was the third edition of the Miss Universe Philippines pageant, held at the SM Mall of Asia Arena in Pasay on April 30, 2022.

 The coronation night was livestreamed by ABS-CBN through iWantTFC, YouTube, and The Filipino Channel on April 30, 2022 with a delayed telecast on GMA Network on May 1, 2022.
-Beatrice Luigi Gomez of Cebu City crowned Celeste Cortesi of Pasay as her successor at the end of the event.
+Celeste Cortesi of Pasay won the competition, succeeding Beatrice Luigi Gomez of Cebu City.
 Cortesi represented the Philippines at the Miss Universe 2022 pageant in New Orleans, Louisiana, United States, however, she did not advance to the Top 16, marking the first time since 2009, when Philippines didn't advance to the semi-finals.

 Background

 Location and date

 On January 3, 2022, the organization announced that the coronation will be in April 2022.
 Screenings began in February 2022.
-On March 17, 2022, the organization confirmed that the coronation night will be on April 30, 2022 at the SM Mall of Asia Arena in Bay City, Pasay, Metro Manila, Philippines.
+On March 17, 2022, the organization confirmed that the coronation night will be on April 30, 2022 at the SM Mall of Asia Arena in Pasay.

 Selection of participants

 On January 31, 2022, the organization launched its search for the next Filipina who will represent the Philippines at the Miss Universe 2022 competition.
-The final submission of application was initially set for February 15, 2022, but was later extended to February 22, 2022.
+The final submission of applications was initially set for February 15, 2022, but was later extended to February 22, 2022.

-On February 28, 2022, the organization revealed its Top 50 delegates that will undergo a series of online challenges to fight for a slot in the final 32 delegates.
+On February 28, 2022, the organization revealed its Top 50 delegates who will undergo a series of online challenges to compete for a slot in the top 32.
 The online challenges premiered on Kumu starting March 11, 2022.